janKekanSan/jankekansan.github.io/pages/sona/la.md

 - If the plant drinks water, it will grow big!

 </details>

+Here, we have a statement with [e]{.tokipona} before [la]{.tokipona}.
+It doesn't matter how complex the sentence before [la]{.tokipona} gets- the sentence after will still depend on the one before!
+But at this point, you should be comfortable with sentences like these.

+---

 <details><summary> [ona li tawa tomo la ona li kama wile lape]{.tokipona} </summary>